api3dao/oev-docs/docs/dapps/integration/aggregatorv2v3interface.md

 Instead, you can simply read the latest data feed value from an API3 data feed, and get paid the value extracted through time arbitrage in the form of OEV Rewards.

 :::

+If you have any doubts about interacting with your Api3ReaderProxyV1 over AggregatorV2V3Interface, you can refer to the [Api3ReaderProxyV1 implementation](https://github.com/api3dao/contracts/blob/main/contracts/api3-server-v1/proxies/Api3ReaderProxyV1.sol) to see how exactly the respective functions will behave.